 Kranepool and his second wife, Monica, a real estate agent at Sotheby’s, live in Nassau County.
 His son, Keith, developed into a decent athlete--he’s 6-foot-7--but he never settled on one sport, and chose to pursue other interests.
 He works in electronics, and has two preschool-age sons.

 “They both seem to like baseball,” Kranepool said of his grandchildren.
 “I was playing over the weekend trying to help them; they both can hit--they probably have more talent than their father.
 So maybe, one day, who knows?
 But it’s a long way away.”

 All quotes from Ed Kranepool, unless otherwise noted, come from telephone conversations with the author on May 13 and 14, 2008.
 Statistics, unless otherwise noted, are from www.baseball-reference.com, www.retrosheet.org, and minors.sabrwebs.com.
 Special thanks to Gabriel Schechter of the National Baseball Hall of Fame Archives, from where much of this information was taken.
-Special thanks to the late the late Jim Plummer for his assistance in contacting Ed Kranepool.
+Special thanks to the late Jim Plummer for his assistance in contacting Ed Kranepool.

 [i] Janowicz, Irene.
 “Woman In The Family.”
 New York Mirror.
 28 Apr 1963.

 [ii] Daley, Arthur.
 “Sports of The Times: The Boy Wonder.”
 The New York Times.
 22 Mar 1965.

 [iii] Durso, Joseph.
 “Keeping Up With Kranepool and the Dow-Jones.”
 The New York Times.
 7 Mar 1967.

 [iv] 799 regular-season losses from 1962-69, plus Game 1 of the World Series.